minoru321/Game_of_Life_exercise/README.md

         * * * * * * * * * * * * * * * * * * * * * * * * *
         * * * * * * * * * * * * * * * * * * * * * * * * *
         * * * * * * * * * * * * * * * * * * * * * * * * *

+# No external libraries (Composer/PHPUnit) were used – the solution is kept lightweight and self-contained.

+# Clear commits were made to show progress through different stages of development.